 We often receive complaints regarding smoke and smells from bonfires.
 Smoke can ruin peoples enjoyment of their garden, prevent them from opening their windows or hanging washing out.

-Please avoid having any bonfires whilst the Coronavirus controls are in place if smoke or smell from them might affect neighbours or aggravate any health conditions.
+Smoke or smell from a bonfire might affect neighbours or aggravate any health conditions.

 Alternatives to a bonfire

 You should never burn household rubbish, rubber tyres or anything containing plastic, foam or paint.
 Find out how to dispose of things.

 There are no laws stopping you having a bonfire, or the time when you can burn things, but there are laws which might apply if the smoke causes a nuisance.

 The Environmental Protection Act 1990 defines a number of Statutory Nuisances including bonfires, dust, fumes and gases emitted from premises.
 Where a local authority is satisfied that a statutory nuisance exists, is likely to exist or recur, it must serve a Notice on the person responsible to require abatement of the nuisance.
 Failure to comply with the terms of the Notice may result in prosecution.

 Additionally, under the Highways (Amendment) Act 1986 anyone lighting a fire and allowing smoke to drift across a road faces a fine if it endangers traffic.

 If you really must light a bonfire, try to ensure that the material you need to burn is dry.
 This will minimise the amount of smoke produced.
 You should:

 - never burn household rubbish, rubber tyres or anything containing plastic, foam or paint

 - never use old engine oil, meths or petrol to light the fire or encourage it